Extended ACL Configuration Commands Explained

 Router#

-The above commands create two extended access lists: ACL 101 and ACL 102, and respectively apply them to Gig0/0 and Gig0/2.
+The above commands create two extended access lists: ACL 101 and ACL 102, and apply them to Gig0/0 and Gig0/2, respectively.

 The ACL 101 contains three statements.
-The following table lists these statements and their meanings.
+The following table describes their meanings.

 permit ip 30.0.0.0 0.255.255.255 host 50.0.0.30 Allow a packet if its source address is from the network 30.0.0/8 and the destination address is the host 50.0.0.30.